 Communicating with Broadspire About Complications With Your Hip

 It is important to take care whenever communicating with companies like Broadspire as they will always look for ways to reduce the financial responsibility of their clients.
 Any information you provide could ultimately be used against you in the future.
 For this reason, it is advised that you only communicate with Broadspire through an attorney or while an attorney is present to protect your rights and interests.

-If you are the recipient of a defective hip replacement product and would like additional information or are unsure of how best to proceed in collecting compensation for your injuries, contact Rosenfeld Injury Lawyers today to arrange a free consultation with a qualified hip replacement lawyer.
+If you are the recipient of a defective hip replacement product and would like additional information or are unsure of how best to proceed in collecting compensation for your injuries, contact Drug Law Center today to arrange a free consultation with a qualified hip replacement lawyer.
 We will be happy to go over every detail of your case and guide you through every step of the process so that you know what to expect from the process from beginning to completion.
 Our lawyers work on a contingency basis, so you will never be required to provide compensation until we are able to collect on your behalf.